 Christmas is supposed to be a time of peace and togetherness.
 For many it’s a happy, joyous time of year.
 But it’s also a time when we drive around madly, feeling obliged to shop for everyone on our list.
 Each year we also use millions of plastic bags, throw out tonnes of packaging and food, and try to buy just about everything in sight.

 Is this good for us?
-Our children?
 Are there better ways to show our love for each other and the world?

 To help you indulge the Christmas spirit and show goodwill on Earth, here are three basic strategies:

 Whenever possible, buy from local, independent services and stores.
 This strengthens the local economy, saves energy, and helps foster healthy diversity.
 Look for local food, beverages, crafts, services, music and entertainment.
 Good places to try include the local farmers market, flea markets and Christmas events.